epdavid/ac-music/README.md

 I just wanted to make a version of this app for macOS users that doesn't require Chrome since it is such a resource-hog on macOS!
 Consider this a solution for non-Chrome users that'll be more friendly on your battery life!
 Nevertheless, all credit for this idea goes to J. Carver (and whoever he got the idea from; see his documentation).

 ## Change Log

-### V. 2.5.3:
+### V. 3.0:
-* Fixed a few bugs.
-Window now opens up as main window.
-Mojave/dark-mode compatibility.
+* Fixed some critical bugginess with the Town Tune.
+Removed AudioKit.
+App performance is much improved and much more stable!
 ### V. 2.5.2:
 * Fixed an issue with KK Looping.
 Now acts as intended!
 ### V. 2.5: